objectionary/.github/profile/README.md

 If you want to discuss, join our Telegram chat: [@polystat_org](https://t.me/polystat_org).

+Our blog with recent news is here: [news.eolang.org](https://news.eolang.org)

 Our Twitter tag is [#eolang](https://twitter.com/search?q=%23eolang).

 By the way, we still don't have these modules and expect you to contribute: